shenba374635/bitspilani/README.md

 # bitspilani
-This is a Bits Pilani Project for assignment
+This is a Bits Pilani Project for Devops assignment